Learn valuable components of becoming a successful medical team member, including EKG monitoring, patient care, pharmacology, and clinical skills

 SCI medical assistant students learn real-world skills, which can be used in a variety of environments, including:

-The training involved in becoming a medical assistant includes hands-on learning of career-specific skills.
-You will learn MA career skills you can expect to use on the job as well as informational courses to provide you with the necessary knowledge you need to succeed.
+The training involved in SCI’s Medical Assistant training program includes hands-on, employer-tailored training.
+You will train on MA skills as well as take informational courses to provide you with the necessary tools you need to succeed.

 Employment Opportunities for Medical Assistants